ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ##### create_top_containers.py

-* This script takes the data from your completed top_container_template spreadsheet and poss to ArchivesSpace
+* This script takes the data from your completed top_container_template spreadsheet and posts to ArchivesSpace

-#### Update Top Containers

-#### Link Top Container Instances to One or More Archival Objects
+#### Link Top Containers to One or More Archival Objects

 ##### tc_instance_template.csv